stephsuber/renci-website/src/content/news/features/2010/12/16_nc-state-viz-program/index.md

 Laura Tateosian, department of parks, recreation and tourism management</em></li>
 </ul>
 Prof. Mitasova and her research team plan to use high-resolution elevation data of North Carolina's coast obtained from Light Detection and Ranging (LiDAR) remote sensing technology to create 3D models of the dynamics of coastal terrain.
-Working with RENCI’s Sidharth Thakur, a senior research software developer and visualization expert, the researchers will create visual, geographically accurate digital elevation models (DEMs) of the topography of the Outer Banks over time in order to study the effects of large events (such as hurricanes and storm surge) and long-term phenomena (such as winds and rising sea levels) on the terrain of the Outer Banks.
+Working with RENCI's Sidharth Thakur, a senior research software developer and visualization expert, the researchers will create visual, geographically accurate digital elevation models (DEMs) of the topography of the Outer Banks over time in order to study the effects of large events (such as hurricanes and storm surge) and long-term phenomena (such as winds and rising sea levels) on the terrain of the Outer Banks.

 Understanding the dynamics of terrain evolution will build a better understanding of the risks of associated with coastal storms, flooding and erosion.
 The visual models will also make it easier for researchers and public officials to communicate the impacts of storms and floods to citizens and could be used to guide the development of sustainable land use plans and emergency plans.

-“LiDAR surveys have generated elevation data of unprecedented resolution and have given us new opportunities to study evolution of topography as a dynamic, three-dimensional process,” said Mitasova.
-“But these massive datasets cannot be visualized at full spatial and temporal resolutions using traditional techniques.
-We are turning to RENCI to develop new approaches and tools to extract and visualize information captured by these unique data sets.”
+"LiDAR surveys have generated elevation data of unprecedented resolution and have given us new opportunities to study evolution of topography as a dynamic, three-dimensional process," said Mitasova.
+"But these massive datasets cannot be visualized at full spatial and temporal resolutions using traditional techniques.
+We are turning to RENCI to develop new approaches and tools to extract and visualize information captured by these unique data sets."

 <strong>About RENCI@NC State</strong>